luchr/ODEInterface.jl/doc/SolverOptions.md

 ## guess

+`guess` can be `nothing`, i.e. no initial guess given.
+Or `guess` can be the sol return value of an earilier call of `colnew`.
+In such a case the former mesh and the former solution is taken as an initial guess (or is coarsen, see `OPT_COARSEGUESSGRID`).

-`guess` must be function of the form
+Or `guess` is a function of the form

 ```
 function guess(t, z, dmx)